 Brainard: You've seen the team, they should have their own Telethon.

 - Shaolin Soccer: The movie is about super-powerful but down-in-the-dumps kung fu practitioners trying to find a good use for their abilities.
-They end up becoming a soccer team under a former soccer player, Hung, and they use their powerful kung fu techniques to dominate the local soccer tournament.
+They end up becoming a soccer team under a former soccer player, Fung, and they use their powerful kung fu techniques to dominate the local soccer tournament.

-- The end of Zoom: Academy for Superheroes shows that Tucker, whose power is expansion, took up goalkeeping in soccer, and is easily aboe to keep clean sheets by simply expanding the size of his hands to swat balls out.
+- The end of Zoom: Academy for Superheroes shows that Tucker, whose power is expansion, took up goalkeeping in soccer, and is easily able to keep clean sheets by simply expanding the size of his hands to swat balls out.

 - Smallville: Clark Kent wants to join football, but his parents fear his powers might cause problems.
 He does eventually join.
 Clark's parents are concerned about him playing football not only because he could easily injure or kill someone unintentionally, but also because even if he only uses his abilities enough to win, it's still a massively unfair advantage.

-- In My Hero, Thermoman kept getting challenged to various sport events whole in his civilian identity.
+- In My Hero (2000), Thermoman kept getting challenged to various sport events whole in his civilian identity.
 While playing golf, he hits the ball so hard: the first one punctures a car door, the second one crashes through a cafe roof where it gets mistaken for a UFO, and the final one strikes a guy's head and he gets hospitalized.
 He later gets challenged to swimming where he allegedly won by "half a second" but only because he had stopped half way to comb his hair.

-- In Season 2 of Luke Cage, Luke finds himself in desperate need of money.
+- In Season 2 of Luke Cage (2016), Luke finds himself in desperate need of money.
 A lot of his hot prospects have dried up since he was recently videoed getting one-hit KO'd by the season's villain.
 In the ensuing montage, he gets turned down by a sports team because his powers constitute an unfair advantage.

 - In The Flash, Barry plays softball on the police team.
 To make it fair, he refuses to use his powers to take unfair advantage.
 Unfortunately, he is otherwise a Lab Geek, lousy at sports, and relegated to playing right field.